Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Refining the joint exclusivity graph

 Of course, the vertex-weighting indicating probability of joint events remains as for $J^k$, given by \Cref{Eqn:2}.

-To test the E-principle on $\Gamma^k$, one seeks sets of nodes such that there is at least one colored edge between each pair of nodes in the set.
-Such a set is an edge-colored clique in $\Gamma_k$, with the possibility of more than one edge (of different colors) between each pair of nodes.
+To test the E-principle on $\Gamma^k$, one seeks sets of nodes such that every pair of nodes in the set is connected by at least one colored edge.
+Such a set of nodes forms an edge-colored clique in $\Gamma_k$, with the possibility of more than one edge (of different colors) between each pair of nodes.
 The corresponding events are pairwise exclusive, hence form a clique in $J^k$.
 Thus, as before, a violation of the E-principle occurs when the sum of probabilities of the events in such an (edge-colored) clique exceeds $1$.

 We remark that edge-colored multigraphs have been previously employed in a similar setting but with a different intention in Refs.~\cite{rabelo2014multigraph,vandre2022quantum,porto2024quantum}, where nodes represent events contributing to a given Bell inequality and edges denote exclusivity, with the color indicating the party from which such exclusivity arises.